Āpirana Ngata: Early career

 Ngata quickly distinguished himself in Parliament as a skilled orator.
 He worked closely with his friend Carroll, and also worked closely with Robert Stout.
 Ngata and Stout, members of the Native Land Commission, were often critical of the government's policies towards Māori, particularly those designed at encouraging the sale of Māori land.
 In 1909, Ngata assisted John Salmond in the drafting of the Native Land Act.

 In late 1909, Ngata was appointed to Cabinet, holding a minor ministerial responsibility for Māori land councils.
 He retained this position until 1912, when the Liberal government was defeated.
 Ngata followed the Liberals into Opposition.

-In the First World War, Ngata was highly active in gathering Māori recruits for military service, working closely with Reform Party MP, Maui Pomare.
+In the First World War, Ngata was highly active in gathering Māori recruits for military service, working closely with Reform Party MP, Māui Pōmare.
 Ngata's own Ngāti Porou were particularly well represented among the volunteers.
-The Māori commitment to the war by some iwi, can be attributed to Ngata and Pomare and this created a certain amount of goodwill from Pākehā towards iwi who had loyally supported the country; this assisted Ngata's later attempts to resolve land grievances.
+The Māori commitment to the war by some iwi, can be attributed to Ngata and Pōmare and this created a certain amount of goodwill from Pākehā towards iwi who had loyally supported the country; this assisted Ngata's later attempts to resolve land grievances.

 Although in Opposition, Ngata enjoyed relatively good relations with his counterparts across the House in the Reform Party.
-He had a particularly good relationship with Gordon Coates, who became Prime Minister in 1925 and later Princess Te Puea of Waikato.
+He had a particularly good relationship with Gordon Coates, who became Prime Minister in 1925 and later Te Puea Hērangi of Waikato.
 The establishment of several government bodies, such as the Māori Purposes Fund Control Board and the Board of Māori Ethnological Research, owed much to Ngata's involvement.